anet-be/lua-yottadb/README.md

 -- Oak 3 is 15.0m high
 ```

 You may also wish to look at **`node:gettree()`** which has multiple uses.
 On first appearances, it just loads a database tree into a Lua table (opposite of `settree` above), but it also allows you to iterate over a whole database tree and process each node through a filter function.
-For example, to use `print` as a filter function, do `node:gettree(nil, print)` from the [API docs](https://htmlpreview.github.io/?https://github.com/anet-be/lua-yottadb/blob/master/docs/yottadb.html#node:gettree).
+For example, to use `print` as a [filter function](https://htmlpreview.github.io/?https://github.com/anet-be/lua-yottadb/blob/master/docs/yottadb.html#node:gettree), do `node:gettree(nil, print)`.
 Incidentally, lua-yottadb itself uses `gettree` to implement `node:dump()`.

 ### Database transactions are also available: